woifes/node-monorepo/README.md

 # Acknowledgments

-* [runtypes](https://github.com/pelotom/runtypes) - A very powerfull package for validating types
+* [runtypes](https://github.com/pelotom/runtypes) - A very powerful package for validating types

 <p align="right">(<a href="#top">back to top</a>)</p>